 Development and Submission of Special Instrument Procedures to the FAA

-This Advisory Circular (AC) provides guidance for the submission and approval of special instrument flight procedures that are developed by non-government proponents and submitted to the Federal Aviation Administration (FAA) for review and approval.
+This Advisory Circular (AC) provides guidance for the submission and approval of special instrument flight procedures developed by non-FAA service providers and submitted to the Federal Aviation Administration (FAA) for review and approval.
 Special instrument procedures are those procedures developed for specific users and are not processed under Title 14, Code of Federal Regulations (14 CFR), Part 97.
 Occasionally, the word "must" or similar language is used within this AC where the desired action is deemed critical.
 The use of such language is not intended to add to, interpret, or relieve a duty imposed by 14 CFR.

-Instrument Flight Procedure Validation (IFPV) of Satellite-based Instrument Flight Procedures (IFP)
+Instrument Flight Procedure Validation (IFPV) of Satellite-based Instrument Flight Procedures (IFPs)

-This advisory circular (AC) provides guidance for conducting Instrument Flight Procedure Validation (IFPV) of Satellite-Based Performance-Based Navigation (PBN) Instrument Flight Procedures (IFP) for both fixed-wing and helicopter aircraft.
-This also addresses validation of helicopter wide area augmentation system (WAAS) special IFP.
-This document supplements and does not change the requirements of FAA Order 8200.1, United States Standard Flight Inspection Manual.
-It describes ground validation, preflight validation (including simulator evaluation and obstacle assessment), and flight validation are described in this document.
+This advisory circular (AC) provides guidance for conducting instrument flight procedure validation (IFPV) of satellite-based performance-based navigation (PBN) instrument flight procedures (IFP) for both fixed-wing and helicopter aircraft.
+It also addresses validation of helicopter wide area augmentation system (WAAS) special IFP.
+This AC supplements and does not change the requirements of Federal Aviation Administration (FAA) Order 8200.1, United States Standard Flight Inspection Manual.
+Ground validation, preflight validation (including simulator evaluation and obstacle assessment), and flight validation are described in this document.